James R. Johnson ** USAforging@gmail.com ** 940 6274529 ** 2955 CR 1370 Alvord, TX 76225

 Anyang USA Power Hammer and Hydraulic Press Since 1956

 I am not an electrician.
 If you have any questions, my first recommendation is to hire a qualified electrician to scope out and wire your building for the new hammer.

-All of the hammers except for the 165 and larger hammers are pre-wired with a switch, extension cord and plug.
+All of the hammers except for the 242 lb. hammer is pre-wired with a switch, extension cord, and plug.
 All you have to do is provide an appropriate service for the plug.

 The 34, 68, and 106 lb. hammers come standard with a WEG 220V single phase motor.
 It may take a 220V line run from your breaker box if you don't have an outlet.
 You can find the electrical specifications on the "hammers" page for each hammer size.

 The 130 and 178 lb. hammers now come standard with a WEG 10 HP 3 phase motor.